xinluo2018/landsat578-water/README.md

 1. !!!
 100 labeled landsat images.
 2. !!!
 Achieve high-accurate surface water mapping (oa/miou > 90%) by using deep ConvNet models.
 ### **Image labeling in process**
-Distribution of the labeled landsat images are below:
+Number of labeled image reach to 20!!
 ![Distribution of the labled image ](./figures/dset_distribution.png)